 - If accepted, you will be asked to sign an Assignment of Copyright to feature your work on The Short of It and in the next volume to be produced, then the rights revert back to you to publish elsewhere, with proper credit given that it was published on The Short of It first.
 You may, of course, post on your blog that it has been accepted by TSI.

 - Email a minimum of 5 pieces, up to a maximum of 8 per submission to TSIsubmissions@gmail.com

 - A maximum of two separate submissions will be accepted between 7/1 and 12/31 of the submission year.
-Please understand The Short of It will only feature 52 accepted submissions, and the work will be published between 1/1 and 12/31 of the following year.
-Once 52 features are selected, submissions will automatically close at that time as we will have reached the maximum features to post for the following year.
+Please understand The Short of It will only feature 52 accepted submissions and the work will be published between 1/1 and 12/31 of the following year.
+Once 52 features are selected, submissions will automatically close at that time as we will have reached the maximum number of features to post for the following year.
 Please get your submissions in as soon as you can.

 - PLEASE PROVIDE TITLES FOR ALL PIECES